pagrossi91/ROCm-Tensorflow-Docker/README.md

 # rocm-test

-Attempting to get tensorflow to work on AMD GPU with ROCm
+Attempting to get tensorflow to work on AMD GPU with ROCm in a docker container on Ubuntu 18.04